Opt Out From Radaris: A Step-by-Step Guide

 However, as we mentioned before, controlling the information listed on Radaris doesn’t address the root of the problem.
 So instead of wasting hours or days of your life trying to fight the public record, consider an old PR trick.
 Instead of fighting bad press, bury it!

-Using the same principles as the Google and Radaris algorithms, you can bury negative Google results with positive content.
+Using the same principles as the Google and Radaris algorithms, you can bury negative Google results (such as mugshots) with positive content.
 For instance, Google’s number one goal is to deliver the information you’re looking for in as few clicks as possible.

 To achieve this, it combines many factors.
 For instance:

 - Authority (how many reputable sites the information exists on)